Huevos Rancheros Norteños

 2. 02

-Pulse the salsa to a rustic chop.
+Pulse the charred vegetables into a rustic salsa.

 3. 03